ravimalde/fake_news_classifier/README.md

 - templates: folder containing html template to be used by the Flask app
   * form.html: html code that outlines the design of the form
-- wordclouds: png images of fake and real headline wordclouds
+- images: png images to be used in this readme
-  * fake_cloud.png
-  * real_cloud.png
-  * wordcloud_combined.png
 - Dockerfile: file to build docker image
 - app.py: python file for Flask application
 - conv_net.h5: saved convolutional neural network model